-Parkinson’s disease is a medical condition which causes problems with the brain.
+Parkinson’s disease is a medical condition that causes problems with the brain.
 It’s a progressive condition, meaning that it gets worse over time.
 According to the NHS, Parkinson’s disease affects around one in 500 people.
 Parkinson’s UK estimates that there are currently around 145,000 people in the UK living with the condition.

-Our guide to medical conditions which affect older people covers Parkinson’s briefly.
+Our guide to medical conditions that affect older people covers Parkinson’s briefly.
 In this article, we’ll be taking a closer look at Parkinson’s disease, as we explain the symptoms, treatments and possible causes of the condition.

 What Is Parkinson’s Disease?

 Parkinson’s happens when the brain can no longer produce enough of a chemical called dopamine.
-This chemical is responsible for sending messages to different parts of the brain in order to co-ordinate movement.
+This chemical is responsible for sending messages to different parts of the brain in order to coordinate movement.
 Dopamine is produced by certain nerve cells in the brain.
 Sometimes, these cells die, which leads to the person developing symptoms of Parkinson’s disease.

 What Causes Parkinson’s Disease?

-Currently, the causes of Parkinson’s Disease aren’t totally clear.
+Currently, the causes of Parkinson’s disease aren’t totally clear.
 Experts believe it is probably a mixture of age, genetics, and environmental factors.
 These environmental factors could include toxins, chemicals, and head injuries to name a few.
 Some research indicates a link between pesticides and herbicides and the development of Parkinson’s.

 While we don’t understand all the causes of Parkinson’s currently, research is ongoing.
-To find out more about the latest discoveries, see the Parkinson’s foundation website.
+To find out more about the latest discoveries, see the Parkinson’s Foundation website.

 There are three main symptoms of Parkinson’s disease: